Non-signaling boxes and quantum logics: Properties of the (2,2)-box world

 Assume that we are given ``sources'' of different (2,2)-box world boxes and a device that allows mixing them.
 Denote by

 Now we set up our mixing device to output $\rho_1$ and $\rho_2$ with probability $1/2$.
-Resulting state encoding our uncertainty would be $\rho = 1/2\rho_1 + 1/2\rho_2$.
+The resulting state encoding our uncertainty would be $\rho = 1/2\rho_1 + 1/2\rho_2$.
 Now we ask $[xx,11]$ question.
 If the answer is ``yes'', then on the same boxes we ask $[xy,11]$.
 Because we mix states $\rho_1$ and $\rho_2$, in classical world we should get answer ``yes''.
 But in (2,2)-box world we can obtain the same state $\rho$ by mixing completely different states: $1/2\rho_3+1/2\rho_4$.
 In the latter case, for the second question we should always get answer ``no''.
 To overcome this ambiguity we must assume that either each box can be measured only once and then is destroyed, or that the box undergoes state transformation under measurement.
-Then we need to \emph{postulate} how the state is changed (e.g. after positive answer to question $[xy,ab]$ it transforms to uniform mixture of all extreme states in which $[xy,ab]$ is certain).
+But then we need to \emph{postulate} how the state is changed (e.g.\ after the positive answer to question $[xy,ab]$ it transforms to uniform mixture of all extreme states in which $[xy,ab]$ is certain).

-Finally, the correspondence described in \eqref{eq:quest-phase} between questions in (2,2)-box world and subsets of $\Gamma$ is an order preserving isomorphism between the logic of (2,2)-box world and subsets of $\Gamma$.
+Finally, the correspondence described in \eref{eq:quest-phase} between questions in the (2,2)-box world and subsets of $\Gamma$ is an order preserving isomorphism between the logic of the (2,2)-box world and subsets of $\Gamma$.
 Thus $(\Gamma, E(\mathcal L))$ is a concrete logic corresponding to $\mathcal L$.
-Although this corollary seems to be obvious, we verified it by ``by Mathematica''.
+Although this corollary seems to be obvious, we verified it by ``by Mathematica'' independently.